Compact and Optimal Deep Learning with Recurrent Parameter Generators: Experimental Results

 \subsection{Pose Estimation}

-\textbf{Implementation Details.} We superpose sub-networks for pose estimation with a globally shared RPG (Fig.\ref{fig:pose}).
-We use hourglass networks \cite{newell2016stacked} as the building backbone.
-The input image is first fed to an initial convolution block to obtain a feature map.
-The feature map is then fed to multiple stacked pose estimation sub-networks.
+\textbf{Implementation Details.} We superpose sub-networks for pose estimation with a globally shared RPG.
+Hourglass networks \cite{newell2016stacked} are used as the backbone.
+An input image is first fed to an initial convolution block to obtain a feature map, which is then fed to multiple stacked pose estimation sub-networks.
 Each sub-network outputs a pose estimation prediction, which is penalized by the pose estimation loss.
-Convolutional pose machine (CPM) \cite{wei2016convolutional} share all the weights for different sub-networks.
-We create one global RPG and generate parameters for each sub-network.
-Our model size is set to be the same as CPM.
+Convolutional pose machine (CPM) \cite{wei2016convolutional} share all sub-networks weights.
+We create one global RPG to generate parameters for each sub-network.
+Our model size is set to the same as CPM.
 We also compare with larger models where parameters of sub-networks are not shared.

-We evaluate on MPII Human Pose dataset \cite{andriluka20142d}, a benchmark for evaluation of articulated human pose estimation, which consists of more than 28K training samples over 40K people with annotated body joints.
-We use the hourglass network as backbone \cite{newell2016stacked} and follow all their settings.
+We evaluate on MPII Human Pose dataset \cite{andriluka20142d}, a benchmark for articulated human pose estimation, which consists of over 28K training samples over 40K people with annotated body joints.
+We use the hourglass network \cite{newell2016stacked} as backbone and follow all their settings.

 \textbf{Results and Analysis.} We report the Percentage of Correct Key-points at 50\% threshold (PCK@0.5) of different methods in Table \ref{tab:pck}.
 CPM \cite{wei2016convolutional} share all parameters for different sub-networks.
 We use one RPG that is shared globally at the same size as CPM.
 For reference, we also compare with the no-sharing model as the performance ceiling.
 Adding the number of recurrences leads to performance gain for all methods.
-At the same model size, our superposition models achieve higher PCK@0.5 compared to CPM.
+At the same model size, RPG achieves higher PCK@0.5 compared to CPM.
 Increasing the number of parameters by not sharing sub-network parameters also leads to some performance gain.